yoruTakeshi/rpg-se-nome/README.md

 -------------------------------------------------------------------------

 # EN:
 # Hello there (General Kenobi!).
-If you're reading this, it's probably because you don't have anything better to do.
+If someone is reading this, it's probably because you don't have anything better to do.
 This is just an regular readme.

 ## Programming:
 ### Made by "amigos da programação", a team formed by some friends (and i, making this readme for you.)